sfortz/VaryMinion/README.md

 # VaryMinions

 This repository gathers all materials that were used to conduct experiments to predict to which variant an execution trace belongs to.
 We experimented with both business processes and a Software Product Line (SPL).
+This repository contains the material for an EMSE extension of **VaryMinions**, which was first published at [MaLTeSQuE](https://maltesque2021.github.io/index.html).

 ## Prerequisites

 Our experiments were ran on on two different HPC facilities hosted by the [CECI](http://www.ceci-hpc.be/).
 All our scripts are written in Python3 to ensure portability.
+We have used [Keras](https://keras.io/) along with the TensorFlow framework.

+## Running setup

 On the first cluster, called Dragon1, we used 1  CPU  with  8  cores  per  task  (Intel  Sandy  Bridge,  E5-2650  processors  at2.00GHz) with a Tesla Kepler accelerator (K20m, 1.1 Tflops, float64).
 For runs on Dragon2, we used 1 CPU with 12 cores (Intel SkyLake, Xeon 6126 processors at 2.60 GHz) associated with a NVidia Tesla Volta V100 accelerator (5120 CUDA Cores, 16GB HBM2, 7.5 TFlops, double precision).
-Each CPU has been allocated 12 GB of RAM. [[Slurm]]((https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html) ) is the resource manager and job scheduler used on these infrastructures.
+Each CPU has been allocated 12 GB of RAM.
+[Slurm](https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html) is the resource manager and job scheduler used on these infrastructures.
+To use the juob scheduler, we can use the scripts _run-dragon*.sh_ (in the directory root).

 ## Organisation of the repo